Al-Nadr ibn Kinanah: Family

-His father Kinana had four sons: al-Nadr, Malik, 'Abdu Manat, and Milkan.
+His father Kinanah had four sons: al-Nadr, Malik, 'Abdu Manat, and Milkan.

 Nadr's mother was Barra d.
 Murr b.
 Udd b.
 Tabikha b. al-Yas b.
 Mudar; the other sons were by another woman.

 Quraysh

 It is also said that Quraysh tribe got their name from their gathering Nadr to his brothers after they had been separated, for gathering together may be expressed by taqarrush.